Calumet Aristocrats

-The Calumet Aristocrats were a minor league baseball team based in Laurium, Michigan from 1904 to 1907.
+The Calumet Aristocrats were a minor league baseball team based in Laurium, Michigan.
 The city was called "Calumet" in the era.
-The Calumet Red Jackets preceded the Aristocrats, playing in 1890 and 1891.
-The Calumet teams played as members of the Upper Peninsula League in 1890 and 1891, Copper Country Soo League in 1904 and 1905 and Northern-Copper Country League in 1906 and 1907, hosting minor league home games at Athletic Park.
-Calumet won league championships in 1891 and 1906.
+The Aristocrats were members of the Class D level Copper Country Soo League in 1904 and 1905 and the Class C level Northern-Copper Country League in 1906 and 1907.
+The Calumet Red Jackets preceded the Aristocrats, playing in 1890 and 1891 as members of the Upper Peninsula League.
+Calumet teams won league championships in 1891 and 1906 and a league pennant in 1905.

+Calumet hosted minor league home games at Athletic Park with select games held at Larium Park.
+Today, Athletic Park is known as Agassiz Park.

 History

 Calumet, Michigan began minor league play in 1890.
 Calumet hosted the Calumet Red Jackets team in the Independent level Upper Peninsula League.
-In their first season of play, the Red Jackets finished with a record of 13–20 to place 4th, playing under manager Jack Halpin.
-Houghton ended the season with a 23-12 record to win the championship, finishing 4.0 games ahead of the 2nd place Ishpeming team, who were followed by the Marquette Undertakers and Calumet Red Jackets.
-The Hancock and Negaunee teams both folded before the season had concluded.
+In their first season of play, the Red Jackets finished with a record of 13–20 to place fourth, playing under manager Jack Halpin.
+Houghton ended the season with a 23-12 record to win the championship, finishing 4.0 games ahead of the second place Ishpeming team, who were followed by the Marquette Undertakers and Calumet Red Jackets.

 The Calumet use of the "Red Jackets" moniker corresponds to the city of Calumet originally being named "Red Jacket," beginning in 1864.
 Until 1895, the current town of Laurium, Michigan was named Calumet.

 In 1891, the Calumet Red Jackets won the Upper Peninsula League championship.
-With a final record of 36–24, the Red Jackets finished 5.0 games ahead of the 2nd place Marquette Undertakers in final standings of the four–team league.
-Jack Halpin again managed Calumet, who also finished ahead of the 3rd place Ishpeming and 4th place Houghton teams.
+With a final record of 36–24, the Red Jackets finished 5.0 games ahead of the second place Marquette Undertakers in final standings of the four–team league.
+Jack Halpin again managed Calumet, who also finished ahead of the third place Ishpeming and fourth place Houghton teams.

-After playing in the 1904 Copper County League with no records known, in 1905, the Calumet Aristorcrats won the pennant playing in a new league.
-Playing as members of the four–team Class D level Copper Country Soo League, Calumet finished the season with a record of 61–36 to finish in 1st place.
-Playing under manager Charles Fitchel, the Aristocrats finished 2.0 games ahead of the 2nd place Lake Linden Lakers.
+After playing in the 1904 Copper County League with no records known, in 1905, the Calumet Aristocrats won the pennant playing in a new league.
+Playing as members of the four–team Class D level Copper Country Soo League, Calumet finished the season with a record of 61–36 to finish in first place.
+Playing under manager Charles Fitchel, the Aristocrats finished 2.0 games ahead of the second place Lake Linden Lakers.
 In the playoff, Lake Linden swept Calumet in four games.

 In 1906, the Calumet Aristocrats became charter members of the eight–team Class C level Northern-Copper Country League.